Bursitis: Diagnosis

+Usually based on symptoms but also history of injury and physical examination.
+Ultrasound or MRI have been used to verify a tentative diagnosis.

 Treatment

 It is important to differentiate between infected and non-infected bursitis.
 People may have surrounding cellulitis and systemic symptoms include a fever.
 The bursa should be aspirated to rule out an infectious process.

 Bursae that are not infected can be treated symptomatically with rest, ice, elevation, physiotherapy, anti-inflammatory drugs and pain medication.
 Since bursitis is caused by increased friction from the adjacent structures, a compression bandage is not suggested because compression would create more friction around the joint.
 Chronic bursitis can be amenable to bursectomy and aspiration.
 Bursae that are infected require further investigation and antibiotic therapy.
 Steroid therapy may also be considered.
-In cases when all conservative treatment fails, surgical therapy may be necessary.
-In a bursectomy the bursa is cut out either endoscopically or with open surgery.
-The bursa grows back in place after a couple of weeks but without any inflammatory component.